Effective Date: April 5, 2017

 - Conduct research and analysis, including focus groups and surveys about current services or of potential new services;

 - Prevent and address fraud, breach of policies or terms, and threats or harm; and

-- Send you advertisements and communicate with you regarding services, products, fundraising and events we think may interest you (for information about how to manage e-mail communications, see Your Choices below).
+Send you advertisements and communicate with you regarding services, products, and events we think may interest you (for information about how to manage e-mail communications, see Your Choices below).

 We may permit our agents, vendors, consultants, and other service providers to access information collected through the Sites to carry out work on our behalf.
+This includes a third-party service provider that assists us with processing credit card payments when purchases are made through the Sites.
 These third party service providers are prohibited from using Personal Information obtained in this manner for any purpose(s) other than to provide the services we have engaged them to perform.
 We also may share your information: